vincemilo/battleshipJS/README.md

 -   Set up of initial classes, functions, and 2d grid array using test driven development

--   Created translateCoords to take letter/number coordinates and relate them to the grid array
+-   Created translateCoords to take letter/number coordinates and relate them to the grid array, later deemed unncessary as raw coords was easier to use for computer AI

 -   checkAdjacent function takes hit coords and selects an adjacent square for the computer

 -   Created initial DOM UI for enemy gameboard and event listener to allow clicks to attack

--   Teased out functions into separate modules and/or deleted unncessary or redundant functions as able

 -   Bug where computer kept attacking same target after a miss following a hit fixed by adding hit attacks to previous attacks

+-   Bug with shipRandomizer that was causing collisions, requiring a refactor of the entire ship placement and targeting system as well as corresponding tests

 #### To Do